brefphp/bref/docs/environment/timeouts.md

 just turned off.
 This does not give the application a chance to shutdown properly.
 This often leaves you without any logs and the problem could be hard to fix.

+> Note, this feature is experimental in Bref 1.3 and you need top opt-in by defining `BREF_TIMEOUT=0`.

 Bref will throw an `LambdaTimeout` exception just before the Lambda actually times out.
 This will allow your application to actually shutdown.